noynaert/saneSchedule/generalNotes.md

 -Nick is going to set up a sample database in Firebase -Frontend encouraged to set up a sample project that can try to pull from Nick's sample database.
 The Udemy course uses firebase, so there should be a good example.

+## Friday, 09/18/2020

+- Have an request for GoogleCloud plateform access for everyone
+- Learn sending http requests and receiving respinses with curl